Nickname: The Toffees

 Ground: Goodison Park, Liverpool, L4 4EL

-Home - Royal blue and white shirts, white shorts and socks
+Home - Royal blue and white shirts, white shorts, royal blue socks

-Away - White shirts, blue shorts and socks
+Away - Yellow shirts, blue shorts, yellow socks

 Independent Website - Blue Kipper